Lirikklimov/To-do-list-2.0/README.md

 # To-do-list-2.0
 This is my version of to do list for you.
-You can use it free!
+You can use it for free!